Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Experiment Details

 \subsection{Classification Experiments}

-\textbf{Hyperparameters: } For all the CNN-based models reported in Table \ref{tab:classification}, we use hyperparameters following suggestions of training routines for imbalanced image datasets provided in \cite{kim2020m2m} and \cite{shwartz2024simplifying}.
+\textbf{Hyperparameters: } For all the CNN-based backbone models reported in Table \ref{tab:classification}, we use hyperparameters following suggestions of training routines for imbalanced image datasets provided in \cite{kim2020m2m} and \cite{shwartz2024simplifying}.
 We use the SGD optimizer with a base learning rate of 0.1, with a linear warmup of the learning rate for 5 epochs.
+We also employ cosine annealing decay for the learning rate.
 We use a weight decay parameter of 2e-4.
-We train all CNN-based models for 70 epochs, since we observe that these models converge well within this limit.
+We train all CNN-based models for 100 epochs, since we observe that these models converge well within this limit.
+We employ early stopping with a patience of 10 epochs that goes into effect after training for the first 50 epochs.

-For all the transformer-based models, we use suggestions from \cite{steiner2021train}.
+For all the transformer-based backbone models, we use hyper-parameter suggestions from \cite{steiner2021train}.
 We use Adam optimizer with base learning rate of 3e-4, and a linear warm-up of the learning rate for the first 50 epochs.
 We set the weight decay parameter to be 0.1.
 We train the transformer-based models for 150 epochs, since we observe that these models take longer to converge than the CNN-based models.
 For all classification experiments, we use a batch size of 128.
 We also employ cosine annealing decay for the learning rate.
 All of our models are pretrained on the ImageNet-1k \cite{imagenet} dataset, unless explicitly tagged with \textit{22k}, in which case we start with ImageNet-22k \cite{imagenet} pretrained weights.
+We employ early stopping with a patience of 10 epochs that goes into effect after training for the first 100 epochs.

 \textbf{Image augmentations: } For species classification and trait identification, it is essential to maintain the aspect ratio of the various parts of the input images.
 Therefore, we pad all images along the shorter edge to make both sides of the image the same length (square padding).
 We then resize the image to the required resolution while maintaining the aspect-ratio according to the model that we use.
-For the classification baselines, we use a resolution of 224 x 224 with an exception of Inception-v3, Mobile\_ViT and EfficientNet-v2, which use resolutions of 299 x 299, 256 x 256 and 480 x 480 respectively.
+For the classification baselines, we use a resolution of 224 $\times$ 224 with an exception of Inception-v3, Mobile\_ViT and EfficientNet-v2, which use resolutions of 299 $\times$ 299, 256 $\times$ 256, and 480 $\times$ 480 respectively.
 We calculate the mean and standard deviation of our training set and normalize every input image accordingly.
+During training, we randomly augment the images with the following operations: rotations between 0 and 180 degrees, adjusting the sharpness, changing the contrast, and performing horizontal and vertical flips.